marmelab/ng-admin/doc/Getting-started.md

 **Note**: We've used the same `nga.field()` to configure columns in a list, form inputs in an edition form, and search widgets in a filter form.
 At that point, you may wonder: what is a *field* exactly?
 That's one of the strength of ng-admin: it provides a set of field types with predefined behavior for each view.
 A `date` type, for instance, will render in list views as a formatted date, in edition views and filters as a date widget.
 This allows you to reuse the same field definition across several views, and define custom types.
 See the [Custom types chapter](Custom-types.md) for more details.

-## Using Angular Directives With The Template Field Type
+## Using Angular Directives With The Template Method

 The full-text search isn't looking very good.
 Usually, a full-text filter widget has no label, a placeholder simply saying "Search", and a magnifying glass icon.
 How can you turn the current full-text input into that UI?

-Fortunately, ng-admin fields can benefit from the power of Angular.js directives.
+Fortunately, every ng-admin field can benefit from the power of Angular.js directives.
 Using the `template()` field method, you can specify the HTML template to use for rendering the field.
-And you can use any directive already registered in that HTML.
+And you can use any directive already registered in that application.
 Update the `nga.field('q')` definition as follows:

 ```js
         nga.field('q')